robole/vscode-profile-status/README.md

 ## Contribute

-If there is a bug or you have a suggestion, please raise an issue.
+You can consult the FAQ section for some common issues that you may encounter.
+If there is a bug or you have a suggestion, you can raise an issue.

 ## Appreciate